Stephen McNallen: Retirement: 2016–present

-In October 2023, Stephen McNallen gave a speech about "Wotan's dual aspects of fury and wisdom, as noted by Dr. Carl Jung" and his recent book "The Spear" at the American Renaissance conference hosted by AmRen who makes the claim to be "America's foremost white advocacy publication."

-Personality and personal life
+Personality

 Calico described McNallen as having "a highly eclectic personality, fascinated by political, cultural, technological, and occult issues."
 He characterized him as "a genuinely charismatic man who commands a presence" and who was also "a man of both vision and perseverance".
 He also noted that when McNallen was writing about himself (using the third person), he betrayed "the sort of narcissistic self-involvement that might characterize the psychology of a charismatic religious leader, the founder of a religious movement."

 Views on race and politics

 "[McNallen's] vision all along has been that Asatru is the natural and native religion for the average American of North European ancestry: it expresses the authentic ethnic or folk identity of white Americans...
 McNallen's basic argument in "Metagenetics" is simple: a people's group religious and cultural experience over thousands of years becomes encoded into their DNA.
 Not only physical characteristics but information usually considered cultural, such as religion, is stored in the organic database of the genetic code."